-- > BQOM 2139 Six Sigma Theory and Practice has been designed to provide the student with: - Strong theoretical knowledge of the Six Sigma Green Belt Body of Knowledge. - Practical, hands-on, experience with the Six Sigma methodology. - A Katz Six Sigma Green Belt Certificate, for students earning a grade of "B" or better.
+This course has been designed to provide the student with:

+- Strong theoretical knowledge of the Six Sigma Green Belt Body of Knowledge. - Practical, hands-on, experience with the Six Sigma methodology. - A Katz Six Sigma Green Belt Certificate, for students earning a grade of "B" or better.